rahul-gharat/dronahq-docs/docs/building-with-ai/ai-powered-editing.md

 - `@headerText align center and change text to Welcome!`

 #### How to Use
-1. Open the AI Chat Assistant from the left sidebar.
+1. Open the AI Chatbot from the left sidebar.
 2. Type your prompt using `@componentName` to refer to an existing control.
 3. The AI will parse and apply updates immediately to the component.